dingxiong/dingxiong.github.io/_posts/2025-09-24-you-broke-debugging-after-you-apt-install-gdb.md

 This is the full story.
 I know this isn't significant at all in many people's view.
 We are never short of gotchas in the Linux world.
 But I kind of feel this is a good lesson for me.
-I started to appreciate the difficulty of problems that Arch Linux faces.
-It is not easy to do rolling upgrade for long-running servers.
-Meanwhile, there is still some puzzle I do not fully resolve.
-`(delete)` means file was deleted/updated on the disk, but still memory has it, so in principle, it should continue to work, but why `gdb` must need the physical existence.
+Meanwhile, there is still some puzzle I do not fully resolve. `(delete)` means file was deleted/updated on the disk, but still memory has it, so in principle, it should continue to work, but why `gdb` must need the physical existence.
 Moreover, I could not find any manual/documentation discussing this gotcha. `gdb` relying on physical existence is just my guess/observation!